Alle Infos zum AirTag 2: Erscheinungsdatum, Features und mehr

 3. What new features will the AirTag 2 have?

-4.Will the AirTag 2 have a rechargeable battery?
+4thWill the AirTag 2 have a rechargeable battery?

 5. How exactly will the Vision Pro integration work?

-The exact details are not yet known, but it is speculated that the AirTag 2 could transmit position information to the Vision Pro headset.
+The exact details are not yet known, but it is speculated that the AirTag 2 could transmit location information to the Vision Pro headset.
 This could be useful in AR/VR environments to precisely locate physical objects.

 6. What are the advantages of the new Ultra Wideband chip?